galori/galori.github.com/_posts/2025-03-17-debugging-flaky-specs-in-a-github-action-flaky-specs-part-4.md

 ## Run your spec directly in CI / Github Action

-If you are unable to reproduce the error locall - try running your spec directly in CI.
+If you are unable to reproduce the error locally - try running your spec directly in CI.
 Github Actions and CI in general aren't designed to allow you to SSH into them, but you can still do that with a couple of changes:

 1. Force it to stay "alive"
 2. Allow it to accept incoming connection with [upterm](https://upterm.dev/) or [ngrok](https://ngrok.com/).